-Are you planning to visit Teotihuacan from Mexico City?
+Are you planning to visit Teotihuacan without a tour from Mexico City?
 Here’s how you can do a day trip to Teotihuacan without a tour.

 Teotihuacan is one of the most famous tourist destinations in Mexico – and it’s only 40 kilometers away from Mexico City.
 Therefore it’s very easy do a day trip to Teotihuacan without a tour.